SeverinBang/blotIt3/Readme.md

 - `normalize_input` If set to `TRUE`, the data will be scaled before the actual scaling.
 This means that the raw input will be scaled to a common order of magnitude before the scaling parameters will be calculated.
 This is only a computational aid, to eliminate a rare fail of convergence when the different values differ by many orders of magnitude.
 Setting this to `TRUE` makes only sense (and is only supported) for `input_scale = "linear"`.

 The result of `align_me()` is a list with the entries
 - `aligned` A `data.frame` with the columns containing the distinguish effects as well as the columns `value` containing the "estimated true values" and `sigma` containing the uncertainty of the fits.
-Both are on comon
+Both are on common
-- `scaled` The original data but with the values scaled to common scale and errors from the evaluation of the error model, also scaled to comon scale (obaying Gaussian error propagation).
+- `scaled` The original data but with the values scaled to common scale and errors from the evaluation of the error model, also scaled to common scale (obeying Gaussian error propagation).
 - `prediction` The scales and sigma are from the evaluation of the respective models (on original scale).
 - `original` Just the original parameters
 - `original_with_parameters` As above but with additional columns for the estimated parameters.